Visualising probabilistic graphical models

 Figure 2: DiagrammeR graph

-DiagrammerR is a generic graph visualisation app for R which can incidentally do graphical models.
+DiagrammerR is a generic graph visualization app for R that can also create graphical models.

 With the DiagrammeR package you can create, modify, analyze, and visualize network graph diagrams.
 The output can be incorporated into RMarkdown documents, integrated with Shiny web apps, converted to other graph formats, or exported as image files.